souldbminerr/dusklight-nx/README.md

 # Nintendo Switch port

 This is a from-scratch port.
-Nothing from older ports was used.
 This port uses NXVK and thus doesn't perform well.
 A deko3D backend is in the works that should provide a 2x+ performance gain

+Special thanks to HayatoG.
+His port really helped with some implementation.

 Hopefully in the future I can get this to a more native state that doesn't rely overly on compatibility stubs that can be PR'd